delight-im/PHP-Foundation/README.md

 ### Application structure

- * `app/`: This is the most important directory: It's where you'll write all your PHP code.
-It's entirely up to you how you structure your application in this directory.
+ * `app/`: This is the most important directory: It’s where you’ll write all your PHP code.
+It’s entirely up to you how you structure your application in this directory.
 Create as many files and subdirectories here as you wish.
 The `index.php` file is the main entry point to your application.
 The complete folder is exclusively for you.
  * `backups/`: If you make use of the convenient `backup.sh` script, this is where the compressed and encrypted backups will be stored.
 See the [“Backups” section](#backups) further down.
  * `config/`: Store your local configuration, which should include all confidential information, keys and secrets, here.
 Put everything in `config/.env` while keeping an up-to-date copy of that file in `config/.env.example` which should have exactly the same keys but all the confidential values removed.
 The first file will be your private configuration, the second file can be checked in to version control for others to see what configuration keys they need.
 Always remember to securely back up the private configuration file (`config/.env`) somewhere outside of your VCS.
 Do *not* store it in version control.
  * `public/`: This is where you can store your static assets, such as CSS files, JavaScript files, images, your `robots.txt` and so on.
 The files will be available at the root URL of your application, i.e. `public/favicon.ico` can simply be accessed at `favicon.ico`.
 The complete folder is exclusively for you.